OpenMined/syft.js/README.md

 jupyter notebook --notebook-dir=$(pwd)
 ```

 In the console, you should see URL you should open, or the browser will open automatically.
-Inside the browser, navigate to `examples/experimental/FL Training Plan` folder in PySyft root.

-There should be two notebooks of interest:

-- _Create Plan_: In this notebook the MNIST model and training plan are defined and saved into files.
-  Run all cells to get files created.

-- _Host Plan_: Model and plan files created in the previous notebook are hosted in PyGrid.
-  Run all cells to seed that data into PyGrid instance.
+After this, navigate to `examples/tutorials/static-fl` and [run the first notebook](https://github.com/OpenMined/PySyft/blob/master/examples/tutorials/static-fl/Part%2001%20-%20Create%20Plan.ipynb).
+At this point, you can pull down the model and training plan with syft.js.
+However, if you'd like to see how to execute the plan using the PySyft FL worker, [try running the second notebook](https://github.com/OpenMined/PySyft/blob/master/examples/tutorials/static-fl/Part%2002%20-%20Execute%20Plan.ipynb).

 ##### PyGrid Clean-up

-In case you need to reset PyGrid database to blank state, stop the process with `Ctrl+C` and remove `databasegateway.db` file in PyGrid root folder.
+In case you need to reset PyGrid database to blank state, stop the process with `Ctrl+C` and remove `databaseGateway.db` file in PyGrid.
 Or, if you used docker-compose, stop and re-start it using `docker-compose up --force-recreate` command.

 #### Starting the Demo